CS3398-Umbriel-YoullHaveToGoogleMe/Bobcat-Baazar-Class-Project-/README.md

-HOW TO RUN THE APPLICATION:
+﻿HOW TO RUN THE APPLICATION:
 Also have to have python 3.6 installed to run this.
 Before running the application make sure to have Flask,Flask_pymongo, and Bycrypt installed.